SheikhAfrin/SheikhAfrin/README.md

 ### Hi there! 👋

-### I am Afrin, currently studying BSc in Computer Science And Engineering from State University Of bangladesh.
+### I am Afrin, currently studying BSc in Computer Science And Engineering from State University Of Bangladesh.

  Skills➡ 💻 Basic knowledge on C Programming, JAVA,HTML